jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-automation-enhancement.md

 ### Use PL/SQL Stored Procedure to process extra large of data traffic volumn

-I suggest using PL/SQL stored procedures to read/process/write extra large of data volumn (hundreds of millions of fact records).
+I suggest using PL/SQL stored procedures to read/process/write extra large of data volumn i.e. hundreds of millions of fact records.
 This avoids the network IO bottleneck, which is caused by the reading/writing extra large volumn of data to/from database to ETL client side jobs.
 PL/SQL Stored Procedure will keep reading and writing data local to the database server.

 ### Use mapping configuration tables instead of hard coded codes/types mapping logic